zooniverse/aggregation/README.md

 Project_id is the numerical value.
 You can search for the number using lita (on slack) with something like "lita project wildcam" which will tell the project ids of all projects which have "wildcam" in their title.
 Assuming that everything worked - the aggregation_api will save the results to the /tmp directory in the docker image (no email will be sent out).
 There will be both a directory of results with your project id and tar.gz file.
 You can use "docker cp" to extract the results to your local directory.

+## Trouble Shooting

+Sometimes somethings goes wrong and the aggregation engine crashes.
+There are 3 reasons why this could happen

+1. A system crash - for example AWS goes down (but hopefully not).
+This is probably the rarest cause and Adam/Cam/etc. should probably realize that something is up with AWS
+2. Newly deployed code interrupts an aggregation run - when deploying new code, there is no way of checking to see if there is currently an aggregation run in progress.
+Any such runs will automatically be stopped.
+The file spot_check.py runs every hours to see if there are any interrupted runs.
+If so an email is sent out to Zooniverse admin (the email is specified in the aggregation.yml file) (There is currently no way to automatically restart any such runs but this is again a relatively rare case.)
+3. Edge cases - something about your classifications causes an expected case in the aggregation code and Python raises an exception.
+This is by far the most likely cause of error.
+There is currently no way of automatically emailing people to let them know that such as a case has occurred (definite future plans) but any such errors are reported automatically via Rollbar and github.
+To see the errors in Rollbar you need to have an account there and access to the Zooniverse_Aggregation dashboard.
+Currently Cam, Adam, Marten and Greg have such access.
+Rollbar will also automatically raise an issue on github (in the Aggregation repo) and show the Python exception.
+However, currently the Github issues do not report the project id so you may not be completely sure if your project caused a specific error.
+(The project ids are reported in Rollbar).